Le-Doktor/Le-Doktor/README.md

  - ⇨ Homophobic, Racists, Maga supporters, Pred, Mean or rude people, Basic criterias ⇦
  - ⇨ Haters of TF2 Fandoms, it's not because you hate it that you have to insult me because I love it, respect is important ⇦
- - ⇨ I wont tolerate bullying of my friends or me, if something happened, always whisper me FIRST, and stay polite ⇦
+ - ⇨ I wont tolerate bullying of my Partner, friends or me, if something happened, always whisper me FIRST, and stay polite ⇦
  - ⇨ If you spread rumors DNI please.
 I am not interested to hear negative and evil things about someone I don't know or to have rumors spreads about me.

 ❤ ↠ ■■■■■  T  H   A   N  K  S ------  Y  O  U ----- F  O  R ----- R  E  A  D  I  N  G  ! -------  ■■■■■  ↞ ❤